 Frugal foodies know that one of the best ways to save money is to eat meatless meals more often.
 Even just one meatless meal a week can make a huge impact on your budget.

 When you eliminate grains, sugar and all sorts of trigger foods, you are by default eliminating a lot of less expensive foods that you tend to make when you’re eating real food on a budget… oatmeal, homemade muffins, granola bars, quick breads… these are all off-limits.

 Even if you choose Whole30 compliant foods, following the protocol means following the spirit of the diet too.
 This eliminates banana & egg pancakes and anything else that resembles the foods you’re used to eating.

 So what do you eat then?
 As much meat, fruits, vegetables, nuts and healthy fats as you want.

 There are a few stipulations (like no legumes, which means no peanuts or peanut butter… and no dried fruit), but that’s the gist for the purpose of this post.

 If you’re interested in the Whole30, I highly HIGHLY recommend getting the newly updated book.
 You can use the internet and find all sorts of resources, but I’ve found that many “Whole30 approved” recipes really wouldn’t be approved if they were put to the test of the authors.

-All this to say, we’re 3 weeks into the Whole30 and I’ve figured out how to eat the Whole30 on a budget.
+All of this is to say that after eating the Whole30, I’ve figured out how to eat the Whole30 on a budget.
 Your budget will still go up, but if you follow these tips, you’ll be able to keep it under control while still eating very well!